notken12/arcadecord/README.md

 #### `common.js`

-A file that contains data and functions that are used in both the website client and the game server. `main.js` requires `common.js`.
+A file that contains data and functions that are used in both the website client and the game server. `main.js` imports `common.js`.
 Common action models must be functions from `common.js`.
 Examples of data stored in this file are:

 * Numbers for tile states on a checker board, ex. `TILE_EMPTY = 0`, `TILE_WHITE = 1`, `TILE_BLACK = 2`
 * Utility functions for the game
 * Action models - mandatory.
 These will be explained later.
-* **Any variables that needs to be constant between the client and the server.**
+* **Any variables that needs to be consistent between the client and the server.**

 #### `index.html`